infinum/wordpress-handbook/How we do it in WordPress/Themes vs plugins.md

 WordPress has evolved a lot since its beginnings.
 Apart from being a simple blog CMS, you can use it for other purposes — enterprise solutions for banks and large news portals, eCommerce solutions, web apps, etc.

-Here at Infinum, we are always looking to advance our knowledge of modern technologies.
-This is why we've developed a [eightshift-boilerplate](https://github.com/infinum/eightshift-boilerplate).
-This is sort of a backbone solution to start your project.
-It uses [Webpack](https://webpack.js.org/) to bundle your files, [Sass](http://sass-lang.com/) for modern and quick styling using [BEM methodology](http://getbem.com/), [ESLint](http://eslint.org/) for JavaScript check, and [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) for checking PHP files.

-the PHP written in it is done using object oriented PHP.
-That means that we are taking care of the code architecture.
-We want to write clean code.
-That is why we are using dependency injection container (DIC) to manage dependencies.
-Autowiring classes in the DIC and autoloading them using Composer.
-We emphasize in writing a code that can be tested using automated tests.

 Be careful not to pack too many custom functionalities in your theme.
 All custom functionalities should be placed in a plugin.

 ### Front end and back end